 A group of senior public education leaders have been selected for the inaugural cohort of the Fellowship for Public Education Leadership, a 10-month leadership development program at The Broad Center at Yale SOM.

 The tuition-free program will gather superintendents, chief executive officers, and cabinet-level leaders from urban public school districts, charter school networks, and state-level education agencies for four weeklong sessions starting in June 2021.
 Through interactive learning sessions with Yale SOM faculty and discussion with education practitioners, they’ll build networks and develop management and leadership skills for immediate application in their home districts, with the goal of advancing equity in educational outcomes for all students.

-The 20 inaugural fellows are from 11 states and the District of Columbia; 12 are leaders in traditional public school districts, 2 at state education agencies, and 6 at public charter school networks, with tenures ranging from a year to more than a decade in their current roles.
-Sixteen of the fellows identify as people of color.
+The inaugural fellows are from 12 states and the District of Columbia; they are leaders in traditional public school districts, at a state education agency, and at public charter school networks, with tenures ranging from a year to more than a decade in their current roles.
+About three quarters of the fellows identify as people of color.